DanielAron/KQuickStarter-/quickstart.md

 ## Intro

-This app is one of the KONA Starter tempates, as you can see in the demo it is a list of employee and the crud operarions.
+This app is one of the KONA starter templates, as you can see in the demo it is a list of employee and the crud operations.
 All the info come from the

 RANDOM USER GENERATOR (http://randomuser.me/)

--- A free API for generating random user data.
+A free API for generating random user data.
 Like Lorem Ipsum, but for people.

 ## How to build the backend